contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 ### Footer

-'Get in touch' is links to a Contact Form,
+- 'Get in touch' is links to a Contact Form
-'About Umami Theme' links to a page providing information about the demo theme itself
+-'About Umami Theme' links to a page providing information about the demo theme itself

 ### Not yet implemented by PUBLIC API